awesto/django-shop/docs/reference/order.rst

 -------------------------

 The apphook for the Order View must be provided by the Django project.
-This is a simple snippet of boilerplate which has to be added to the merchant's implementation of the ``cms_apps.py`` file:
+This is a simple snippet of boilerplate which has to be added to the merchant's implementation of that file:

 .. code-block:: python
 	:caption: myshop/cms_apps.py